 Concrete is one of the predominant building materials in construction.
-This applies to standard construction but especially to complex architectural shapes.
-Reinforced concrete lends itself well to such geometries.
-Furthermore, it is applicable to a wide variety of typologies, since, when given a formwork, concrete can take on almost any desired shape.
-This formal flexibility makes it an attractive building material.
-However, this flexibility comes at a cost, namely, the needed formwork to cast it upon.
+This applies not only to standard construction but especially to complex architectural shapes.
+Reinforced concrete lends itself well to such geometries since concrete can take on almost any desired shape when given a formwork.
+This formal flexibility makes it an attractive building material, but such flexibility comes at a cost, namely, the needed formwork to cast it upon.
 Currently, prefabrication is an optimised process that relies on standardisation and serialisation linked to the reusability of the formwork needed for casting.
 For bespoke geometries, the formwork can usually not be reused.
 These one-off products often account for a large percentage of the total building cost.
-Furthermore, much of the design and manufacturing shifts to the production of the complex formwork.
+Furthermore, much of the time spent on design and manufacturing shifts to the production of the complex formwork.
 This is a problem both in terms of cost and sustainability.
 Additionally, nonstandard reinforcement strategies have to be developed both for the formwork and the reinforcement of the structure itself.

 This research focuses on those complex, bespoke geometries that need custom formwork with integrated solutions for the reinforcements.
 It develops a prefabricated, spatial, textile formwork system that:

-be easy to transport and handle
+is easy to transport and handle

-act as stay-in-place formwork
+acts as stay-in-place formwork

-- have accurate placement of material
+has accurate placement of material

 Waste-free, stay-in-place, self-supporting formwork